-The People’s Republic of China (PRC) has reportedly fired into the seas around Taiwan as part of large-scale military drills announced in response to the visit this week by the speaker of the US House of Representatives, Nancy Pelosi.
+The People’s Republic of China (PRC) has reportedly fired several DF-15B ballistic missiles into the seas around Taiwan as part of large-scale military drills announced in response to the visit this week by the speaker of the US House of Representatives, Nancy Pelosi.

-The areas chosen for these exercises are unprecedented in their proximity to Taiwan, coming than those of the previous and dramatically raising tensions in the region.
-Taiwan’s defence ministry the drills as tantamount to a military blockade of the island.
+The areas chosen for these exercises are unprecedented in their proximity to Taiwan, coming much closer than those of the previous Taiwan Straits Crisis in 1995-1996 and dramatically raising tensions in the region.
+Taiwan’s defence ministry has denounced the drills as tantamount to a military blockade of the island.

 Uniting Taiwan with the mainland has been the goal of the Chinese Communist Party ever since it won the 1946-49 civil war on the mainland against Nationalist leader Chiang Kai-shek, who fled across the strait with his supporters to install the government of the Republic of China (ROC) on Taiwan.